refactorroom/pim/documents/api_reference.md

-# CLG Package API Reference
+# pim Package API Reference

 ## Overview

-This document provides a comprehensive API reference for the CLG (Custom Logger for Go) package, including all public functions, types, and configuration options.
+This document provides a comprehensive API reference for the pim package, including all public functions, types, and configuration options.

 ## Table of Contents
 1. [Core Types](#core-types)